How Scaffolding on Wheels Can Sometimes Be Dangerous

 By WRSMH on September 20, 2016

-Falls from scaffolding accidents are among the most common construction and worksite accidents in New York.
+Falls from scaffolding accidents are among the most common construction and worksite accidents in New York City.
 These kinds of falls are all-too-frequent and can be the result of negligence, improper equipment or scaffold setup, or inattentiveness from other workers.
 No matter what caused the accident, there are some serious consequences and injuries that can result from them, so be aware of the dangers from such a fall.

 Read the rest…